Andiweli/UT99-Android/README.md

 > [!NOTE]
 > Unofficial fan port.
 > No game data included.
+> Several bugs with triggers and events not starting 100%.
 > Requires legally obtained Unreal Tournament v1.400 game files.
 > This project is not official and is not endorsed by Epic Games.